 Superficial venous thrombosis in the upper extremity most commonly results from IV infusions or catheterization; varicose veins seem to be the main risk factor for the lower extremity, especially among women.
 Superficial venous thrombi rarely cause serious complications and rarely become emboli.

 Typically, patients present with pain, tenderness, or an indurated cord along a palpable superficial vein.
 The overlying skin is usually warm and erythematous.

-Treatment traditionally involves warm compresses and NSAIDs.
+Treatment of superficial venous thrombosis traditionally involves warm compresses and NSAIDs.

 In patients with extensive superficial venous thrombosis, anticoagulation (eg, with low molecular weight heparin, fondaparinux) is often beneficial.
 The optimal regimen and duration are unknown, but most experts recommend treating for about 1 month using either low molecular weight heparin (eg, enoxaparin 40 mg subcutaneously once a day) or fondaparinux (2.5 mg subcutaneously once a day).